Welcome to Southern Lancaster County

 New Member Fee: $100 (cash, check, money order) due at orientation

-SCLFSA will accept new members on the dates below.
+SCLFSA will accept new members (must be 18 years old) on the dates below.
 Why Sunday mornings?
 We require a range orientation, and this is the only time the ranges are empty.
 Come prepared for cold and weather.

 - Sunday, January 14